usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * Throwing and catching StackOverflow and OutOfMemory is possible again, due to not triggered OutOfMemory or StackOverflow during the handling of these exceptions.
 * The `visit` statement now _always_ memoizes amb clusters; this brings down the worst-case complexity of a visit with nested ambiguity to polynomial numbers (instead of the previous exponential amounts of nested combinations).
+* Duplicate overloads, present due to the exact same functions being extended from different directions in the extend graph, were eliminated.
+This greatly affects the efficiency of functions with only a few overloads, when the high count was caused by "diamond-shaped" extend graphs.
+Otherwise it doesn't do much for efficiency.

 ### Merged Pull Requests since version 0.40.0